mislav/hub/share/man/man1/hub.1.md

 :   Open a GitHub repository in a web browser.

 hub-ci-status(1)
-:   Display GitHub Status information for a commit.
+:   Display status of GitHub checks for a commit.

 hub-compare(1)
 :   Open a GitHub compare page in a web browser.